What is Life Insurance?

 No Medical Exam Insurance doesn’t require a medical exam, like traditional life insurance.
 To qualify, all you have to do is answer a few health questions.
 This type of coverage is becoming more common as of late, and coverage can be available up to $1 million at some companies.
-Because there is no exam, the policy may cost a bit more that traditional underwritten and fully examined policies, but the entire process is fast and hassle-free – sometimes in less than a week (from the time the application is submitted).
+Because there is no exam, the policy may cost a bit more than traditional underwritten and fully examined policies, but the entire process is fast and hassle-free – sometimes in less than a week (from the time the application is submitted).

 Universal Life Insurance

-Universal Life Insurance is a type of permanent life insurance that offers permanent coverage with a certain amount of built-in flexibility.
+Universal Life Insurance is a type of Permanent life insurance that offers permanent coverage with a certain amount of built-in flexibility.
 With this type of policy, you can change your premiums and death benefits, to adjust to the changes in your life and goals.

 This type of policy is typically less expensive than Whole Life Insurance, and can be structured to deliver level premiums and guaranteed death benefit…for life.

 Whole Life Insurance

 Whole Life Insurance is the “Rolls-Royce” of permanent life insurance.
 It generally offers fixed premiums, guaranteed death benefits, and is designed to build tax-deferred cash value.
 This type of life insurance is guaranteed to remain in force for the life of the policy (providing you pay your premiums).

 Whole Life Insurance is more expensive than a Term Life policy.
 But it costs more…because it does more.

 Final Expense Insurance